Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - dnschef – Highly configurable DNS proxy for pentesters.

-- CloudFail – Unmask server IP addresses hidden behind Cloudflare by searching old database records and detecting misconfigured DNS.
+- CloudFail – Unmask server IP addresses are hidden behind Cloudflare by searching old database records and detecting misconfigured DNS.

 - dnsenum – Perl script that enumerates DNS information from a domain, attempts zone transfers, performs a brute force dictionary style attack, and then performs reverse look-ups on the results.

-- dnsmap – Passive DNS network mapper.
+- dnsmap – One of the Hacking Tools for Passive DNS network mapper.

-- dnsrecon – DNS enumeration script.
+- dnsrecon – One of the Hacking Tools for DNS enumeration script.

 - dnstracer – Determines where a given DNS server gets its information from, and follows the chain of DNS servers.